 A quantitative method, using weighted criteria, to rank multi-dimensional options against each other, which minimises subjectivity.
 It can be used to help make design or investment decisions.

-Operating philosophies or principles that guide an organisation’s internal conduct as well as its relationship with the external world.
+Operating philosophies or principles that guide an organization’s internal conduct as well as its relationship with the external world.
 Values provide guidance for people on what is good or desirable and what is not.
 They exert major influence on the behaviour of individuals and teams and serve as broad guidelines in all situations.

 Deviation from a target outcome of a physical attribute (such as size or colour) or an intangible one (such as waiting time).

-Description of what the organisation is attempting to achieve in the long-term future.
+Description of what the organization is attempting to achieve in the long-term future.
 It is intended to serve as a clear guide for choosing current and future courses of action and, along with the Mission, it is the basis for strategies and policies.

 Work In Progress (WIP)